-Julie is the Director of Mentoring and Community Engagement at Mother Caroline Academy & Education Center, a nonprofit middle school for girls in grades 4 to 8 from low-income families.
+Julie is the Director of Mentoring and Community Engagement at a nonprofit middle school in Boston.
 She specializes in both parent/guardian/family engagement and in training mentor programs.
-Julie teaches how to effectively incorporate “The Elements of Effective Practice for Mentoring” through proper recruitment, screening, training, programing and closure.
+Julie teaches how to effectively incorporate “The Elements of Effective Practice for Mentoring” through proper recruitment, screening, training, programming and closure.
 She is passionate about empowering mentees to use their “voice and choice” in mentoring relationships.
-This year, Julie received a fellowship grant via the Eurasia Foundation’s Social Expertise Exchange to work with Big Brother Big Sisters in Moscow and St. Petersburg, Russia.
+In 2017, Julie received a fellowship grant via the Eurasia Foundation’s Social Expertise Exchange to work with Big Brother Big Sisters in Moscow and St. Petersburg, Russia.

 In 2016, Julie helped to launch the European Center for Evidence Based Mentoring in the Netherlands.
 Further, she was nominated as one of Boston’s 2016 Emerging Leaders through UMass Boston’s Center for Collaborative Leadership Program in the College of Management.